-The ‘I’ sense is the sense of perceiving the individuality of another; to truly sense there is another human being present rather than only relating to their persona and conditioning.
+The ‘I’ sense is the sense of perceiving the individuality of another; to truly sense there is another human being present rather than only perceiving outer characteristics, cultural conditioning or being unable to discern the difference between a “bot” and a human.
 Despite a person’s race, sex, gender, religion, social status and culture there is an ‘I’ being that is not those things.
 Sensing the ‘I’ of the other is important for healthy relationships; in fact, we start to develop a sense about a new human being while they are in utero.

 We can usually see this sense developing when we start standing up for our individuality in the late teens, early twenties.
 Whether or not it matures fully, depends significantly on the maturity of all the other senses which together develop the capacity to be in a place within ourselves that does not judge or have a preference, but can truly meet the other.
 Without effort, it may come and go and be more like a gifted moment of perception.